CprimeLearningLabs/bitbucket-selfhosted/labs/section-3/lab-3.2-ide_git.md

 Go into Bitbucket and edit a file from within Bitbucket.
 Commit the change within Bitbucket.

-Go back to your IDE and fetch the changes from Bitbucket.
+Go back to your IDE and pull the changes from Bitbucket.
 Verify that the new commit and changes show up in your IDE.